-- Interests/hobbies - only include them if they're relevant to the post or demonstrate a particularly impressive achievement.
-For example, if you're applying for a computer programming role and build websites in your spare time, then that would be worth adding.
+- Interests/hobbies - only include interests and hobbies if they're relevant to the post or demonstrate a particularly impressive achievement.
+For example, if you're applying for a computer programming role and build websites in your spare time, then this would be worth mentioning.

-Your cover letter is another important part of your apprentice application.
+Your cover letter is another important part of your apprenticeship application.
 You'll use it to expand on the achievements and skills you've listed in your CV, as well as explain why you'd like to be considered for the apprenticeship.
-Keep it short and sharp - your employer will likely have hundreds of applications to read through.
+Keep it short and sharp - your employer may have hundreds of applications to read through.